Skip to main content

 Get your first test flow in three steps.

 1. Sign in — Click the E2Easy icon in the toolbar and sign in with your Google account.
-You need to be signed in to save and run macros.
+You need to be signed in to save and run test recordings.

 2. Record — Open the website you want to test.
 In the extension, start a new recording, then perform the actions you want to automate (click links, fill forms, navigate).
 When you're done, stop and save the recording.
 Give it a clear name so you can find it later.